qchenevier/MBA_memoire/doc/impulsion_macro.md

 Regarding the influencing factors, we introduce a mapping of the 5 forces introduced by @Porter1979 on each type (of "flavor") of organization.
 Those forces are seen as being more probably the weak points of a certain type of organization, but they are also greatly depending on the industry context in which the organization is evolving.
 Like for the value disciplines, the purpose is to guide the focus of the analyst on areas which could be more relevant.
 But the proposed mapping is flexible and ultimately all the influencing factors should be considered.

-### Product leadership disruption
+### Product Leadership organizations

-#### Product leadership focuses on speed and innovation
+#### Focus on Speed & Innovation

-Product leadership is striving to produce a continuous stream of state-of-the-art products and services.
+Product Leadership is striving to produce a continuous stream of state-of-the-art products and services.
 Products leaders must be creative, which means recognizing and embracing ideas that usually originate outside the company.
 Innovative companies must commercialize their ideas quickly.
 All their business and management processes have to be engineered for speed.
 Product leaders must relentlessly pursue new solutions to the problems that their own latest product or service has just solved.
 If anyone is going to render their technology obsolete, they prefer to do it themselves [@Treacy1993].

 They enjoy the benefits of decentralization (among them, autonomous management, speed, and flexibility).
 Product leaders work hard at developing an open-mindedness to new ideas.
 Product leaders create and maintain an environment that encourages employees to bring ideas into the company and, just as important, they listen to and consider these ideas.
 "Not invented here" is not a part of their vocabularies.
 Product leaders avoid bureaucracy at all costs because it slows commercialization of their ideas.
 They "decide today, then implement tomorrow" to shorten their cycle times.
 They do not plan for events that may never happen, nor do they spend much time on detailed analysis.
 Their strength lies in reacting to situations as they occur.
 Fast reaction times are an advantage when dealing with the unknown [@Treacy1993].

 Product leaders are their own fiercest competitors.
 Product leaders also possess the infrastructure and management systems needed to manage risk well [@Treacy1993].

 To the third category of customers, new, different, and unusual products count most.
 These are customers who, are primarily interested in fashion and trends.
-For a company to succeed in serving these customers, it has to focus on product leadership [@Treacy1993].
+For a company to succeed in serving these customers, it has to focus on Product Leadership [@Treacy1993].

-#### Product leadership is hindered by Substitute Products and Threat of Entry
+#### Foresee Substitutes and Threat of Entry

 Companies focusing on a Product Leadership value discipline, seem to be primarily impacted by 2 Porter's forces:
 - Threat of Entry
-- Substitute products
+- Substitutes

 ##### Threat of entry